microsoft/AppSource/Microsoft Hosted Test Drive/Configure-Microsoft-Hosted-TestDrive-CloudPartner-Portal.md

 1. Login to Cloud Partner Portal - https://cloudpartner.azure.com
 2. If you are not able to access the above link, you need to submit a request [here](https://appsource.microsoft.com/en-us/partners/list-an-app) to publish your application.
 Once we review the request, you will be granted access to start the publish process.
-3. Navigate to existing offer or create a new offer.
+3. Navigate to existing 'Dynamics 365 for Customer Engagement' offer or create a new 'Dynamics 365 for Customer Engagement' offer.
-4. Select the Test Drive option from the side bar.
+4. Select the Test Drive option from the side menu.
 5. Select 'Yes' for 'Enable a Test Drive' option.

 6. Provide the following fields in the 'Details' section. ![](https://github.com/Microsoft/AppSource/blob/patch-1/Images/EnableTestDrive.PNG)

     *    **Description**: Provide an overview of your Test Drive.
+This text will be shown to the user while the Test Drive is being provisioned.
 This field supports HTML if you want to provide formatted content.
     *    **User Manual**: Upload a detailed user manual (file of type .pdf) which helps Test Drive users understand how to use your App.
     *    **Test Drive Demo Video**: Optionally upload a video that showcases your App.